 Expecting Renewal

-Netflix has yet to officially announce a fourth season of The Lincoln Lawyer as of October 28th, but we’re currently predicting a pretty comfortable renewal order for the show.
+Netflix has yet to officially announce a fourth season of The Lincoln Lawyer as of November 13th, but we’re still predicting a pretty comfortable renewal order for the show.

-Over the summer, you may recall that we reported on the fact the series was already eying an early season 4 renewal.
+That may not come as a complete surprise because, over the summer, you may recall that we reported that the series was already eying an early season 4 renewal.
 That news came after Neve Campbell revealed in an interview that she’d already signed on for a fourth season of the show, saying to Press Pass LA, “I did two episodes of the third season and have now committed to doing the entire fourth season.
 Maggie and Mickey have had their journey and they’ve gone through some struggles and there’s been a separation has occurred and that lives out in season three.
 And now that I’ve decided to come back to the show, there’ll be a lot more.”

 How well is The Lincoln Lawyer season 3 performing on Netflix?

-Using a few different sources, we can check The Lincoln Lawyer’s performance so far.
+We can check The Lincoln Lawyer’s performance so far using a few different sources.
 Prior seasons have been incredibly sticky in the top 10s.
 Season 1 grew its audience quite a lot after the first few weeks, and season 2 was aided by splitting its season to keep it in the top 10s for eight weeks.

-Let’s stack up its performance thus far against other series debuts throughout 2024 and see how it’s performing so far (this will be updated when new data becomes available), with early data suggesting it’s middle of the road but ultimately doing well for a show in season 3.
+If you stack up its performance thus far against other series debuts throughout 2024 to see how it’s performing so far, viewership suggests it’s middle of the road but ultimately doing well for a show in season 3.

 What to expect from The Lincoln Lawyer season 4